Relaxations for binary polynomial optimization via signed certificates: Hierarchies of relaxations for BPO.

-The nodes $V(C)$ form a \emph{laminar (nested) family} of partitions of $C$.
-The partition tree $T(C)$ can be constructed in a time polynomial in $|C|$. \Cref{fig.arb} shows a partition tree $T(C)$ for $C = \{c_1, \ldots, c_{2^h-1}\}$, where $h$ is a natural number.
+Note that we are only concerned with the upper bounds: when $|C|$ is not a power of 2, other dummy nodes $\varnothing$ are added to simplify the counting process and binary tree construction process.
+The layers form a \emph{nested family} of partitions of $C$.
+The partition tree $T(C)$ can be constructed in time polynomial in $|C|$. \Cref{fig.arb} shows a partition tree $T(C)$ for $C = \{c_1, \ldots, c_{2^h-1}\}$, where $h$ is a natural number and $\bar h=h+1$.